 As I explored the industry models I quickly realized that most RIA (registered investment advisor) firms focused on high net worth clients.
 In fact, many wouldn’t even work with a customer if they didn’t have hundreds of thousands of dollars in investable assets.
 I want to truly help the people who need the help the most, which are the people without high net worths, and might even have a negative net worth – so I started looking for a drafting alternative options.

 Unfortunately the math was hard to work out.
 Low net worth people can’t afford high fees, so volume because a concern to make that model profitable.
 But when doing personal finance and investment advisement, there is a lot of trading dollars-for-hours – meaning it doesn’t scale well.
 I guess that’s why traditional RIAs focus on wealthy people.

 I had another concern in that I didn’t want to just manage investments for people.
 In fact, I have no interest in managing investments for others.
 I believe in a balanced, passive, low-cost EFT investing model.
 Many studies have shown this to be the best plan for most investors over a long period of time.
-In fact, I use Betterment (that’s my referral link – sign up and I get a small benefit) and I recommend it to most investors, especially ones who don’t have time to constantly analyze the market and/or individual stocks.

 So where did that lead me?